idcpstark1992/SimpleUI_Manager/README.md

 1 .
 Download and Extract the UnityPackage in your Project.
 (And Also Text Mesh Pro Package).
 2. You shall Find a Folder Called “Simple Theme”, there you shall find all Example Themes and Scripts.

+> For Questions , feel free to write : idcpstark1992@gmail.com